Learn how to make rustic and distressed farmhouse style shelves even if you don’t have old reclaimed barnwood!

 The second color was another favorite: General Finishes Milk Paint in Driftwood.

-If you don’t have these exact paints, use flat white and gray paints you have on hand!
+If you don’t have these exact paints, use the flat white and gray paints you have on hand!

-Step 3: Sand
+Step 3: Sand Smooth the DIY Rustic Shelves

 Even though I carefully dry brushed the paint on, you still end up with some areas that are too concentrated in paint or that just look too “painted”.
 If that makes sense.
-You want the paint to look like it has been there for years, like it would on old barn wood.

 So, I grabbed some fine sandpaper and thoroughly sanded all sides of the wood.
 Once sanded, make sure to wipe the wood off with a tack cloth or wet paper towel.

-Step 4: Light Stain Coat
+Step 4: Light Stain Coat the Shelves

 The final step is to apply a very very thin coat of the same stain you used in step one.
-The idea is to again make the dry brushed paint look like it belonged on the wood, like it’s been there for years.
-The additional coat of stain is the perfect finishing touch to the wood!
+The idea is to again make the dry brushed paint look like it belonged on the wood like it’s been there for years.

 I didn’t end up applying a top coat or sealer of any kind just because these shelves are purely decorative.
 It may not be a bad idea to apply a top coat!